-Morris James believes that promoting diversity and work/life balance is critical to our quest for excellence and our ability to understand and meet our clients’ expectations.
-Our culture fosters an open and welcoming environment that not only encourages, but also expects, contributions from people with diverse views, experiences and backgrounds.
+Morris James believes that promoting diversity, equity and inclusion is critical to our quest for excellence and our ability to understand and meet our clients’ expectations.
+Our culture fosters an open and welcoming environment that not only encourages, but also expects, contributions from people with diverse views, experiences, and backgrounds.

-Delaware Minority Job Fair – As part of an effort to recruit talented students and increase diversity in the bar, law firms, corporations, and governmental legal employers participate in this annual job fair.
-Thomas Hanson chaired the job fair in 2009 and in 2002.
+Delaware Minority Job Fair – As part of an effort to recruit talented students and increase diversity in the Bar, law firms, corporations, and governmental legal employers participate in this annual job fair.

 Minority Corporate Counsel Association - An advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.